Boneato/boneato/designspec.md

 ![Full results of search page](wireframes/screen-7.png)

 If the user presses the Enter key or clicks the Search icon instead of clicking one of the top 6 results, they will be taken to a search results page.
 All ingredients matching the user’s query will be listed in alphabetical order.
 The number of search results will be displayed as “Found [number of results] results for “[search query]” :”

-Clicking the “Begin a new search” link will take users back to the “Find ingredients” / home page.

 ![No suggestions result](wireframes/screen-8.png)